hyperledger/besu-docs/docs/Concepts/Merge.md

 !!! important

-    Withdrawing staked ETH isn't yet supported and will be in a separate upgrade following The Merge.
+    Withdrawing staked ETH isn't yet supported and will be included in a separate upgrade following The Merge.

 The PoS mechanism randomly chooses validators to propose or validate blocks on the [Beacon Chain] (consensus blocks) in defined time-frames (slots).